 Although the garden has been around since 1957, it’s not the easiest place to find, nestled between the new Royal Bank of Scotland and the Park and Ride at Heriot Watt.
 So where exactly are we, well here’s an aerial shot, although we are an inch to the right, google haven’t quite found us either -

-Filed under: Garden Visits, Suntrap Garden, Things to do in Scotland, Visit Scotland gardens, gardeningscotland, suntrapgardengardeningscotland | Tags: Directions to suntrap garden, Garden Advice, Garden Open Days, Garden Visits, Gardening, Gardening Scotland, Oatridge College, pallet gardens
+Filed under: Garden Visits, gardeningscotland, Suntrap Garden, suntrapgardengardeningscotland, Things to do in Scotland, Uncategorized, Visit Scotland gardens | Tags: Directions to suntrap garden, Garden Advice, Garden Open Days, Garden Visits, Gardening, Gardening Scotland, Oatridge College, pallet gardens

 It’s not all hard work, some people come along and just enjoy the day out